alejandrochang/StudyGuideNotes/react.md

 # React

+### What are props?
+Props is a system for passing data from a parent component to a child component.
+The ultimate goal is customize or configure a child component.
+Either customize how the component looks or how the user interacts with it.

+### What is component hierachy?
+Component hierachy is a diagram that tells the different components that are being diplayed in our application and the relationship for those different components.

+### How to create a reusable configurable component?
+1. Identify the repettitive JSX
+2. Descriptive name for what it does (What is it's purpose)
+3. New file for component
+6. Make it configurable by using React's props system

 ### Difference between component Nesting, Reusability and Configuration?
 Component nesting refers to when a component can be shown inside another component.
 Component reusability is when we make a component that can easily be reused in our application.